How to Identify and Avoid Property Tax Scams

 Criminals are constantly trying new ways to get their mitts on your money.
 When it comes to your home, check with official sources before taking any action.
 Another way to keep your property safe from unscrupulous parties is to avoid offers that promise fantastic financial rewards or demand immediate action.

 At Truehold, we’re committed to being fully honest and transparent about our services so you can make the best choices for your goals and family.
 When you sell your home to us, we offer two standard transactions together in one smooth process: a home sale and a lease.
-With Truehold's sell-and-stay transaction, you can stay in the home you love while freeing up your equity to use as you decide.*
+With Truehold's sell and stay transaction, you can stay in the home you love as a renter while freeing up your equity to use as you decide.*

-Give us a call today, and one of our representatives will reach out to review the process and see if Truehold's sell-and-stay option is the right fit for your financial picture and goals.
+Give us a call today, and one of our representatives will reach out to review the process and see if Truehold's sell and stay transaction is the right fit for your financial picture and goals.

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).